williamhatch/spree_themes/README.md

 VinsolSpreeThemes
 ==================

-This extension allows the admin to modify, upload new frontend themes from backend.
-It also provides admin to create new/edit templates to existing themes.
+This extension allows the admin to upload new spree store themes from backend.
+This extension provides an interface where admin can manage all the themes by editing them, deleting old themes and publishing theme to store for the users.

+Admin can even preview the theme after modifying it from the backend before publishing it to the users.

+## Requirements

+This extension currently supports Ruby 2.4, Rails 5 and Spree 3.2.

+## Features

+Some of the current functionalities are:-

+1. Upload the theme
+1. Preview the theme.
+2. Publish the theme on spree store.
+3. Download the theme.
+4. Remove the uploaded theme.
+5. Modify the uploaded / published theme.

 ## Installation

-This extension currently supports Rails 5 and Spree 3.2

 1. Add this extension to your Gemfile:
   ```ruby